cooked/cooked.github.io/_posts/2022-08-06-raspberry_buildroot_xcompile.md

 This workflow is referred to as **cross-compilation** and to work properly it relies on two key aspects:

-- cross-compilation **toolchain**, the set of tools (compiler, linker, etc.) available on the development machine (i.e. host) and needed to build the source code into binary files for the embedded device (target).
+- the cross-compilation **toolchain**, the set of tools (compiler, linker, etc.) available on the development machine (i.e. host) and needed to build the source code into binary files for the embedded device (target).
 Since the CPU architecture of the host and the target might not be the same, the standard toolchain of the host, which is designed to produce binaries for its own architecture, doesn't work for cross-compilation.
 Instead, for example, a development x86 machine used to develop for Raspberry will use a toolchain that runs on x86 but compiles for ARM.

-- **target filesystem**, the set of libraries and other relevant resources representing the target environment of the embedded device in which the cross-compiled application will run.
+- the **target filesystem**, the set of libraries and other relevant resources representing the target environment of the embedded device in which the cross-compiled application will run.
 For example,

 As described above, and when compared to local development, cross-compiling might seems more convoluted to set up and it might end up being more difficult to maintain.